What are the chances of a normal fertile couple conceiving in one month?

 If infertile couples had 300 years in which to breed, most women would get pregnant without any treatment at all.
 Of course, time is at a premium, so the odds need to be improved - and this is where medical treatment comes in.

-Q. When should you start worrying and seek medical advice?
+When should you start worrying about infertility and seek medical advice?

 Unfortunately, while infertility is always an important problem, it is usually never an urgent one.
 This often means that couples keep on putting off going to the doctor.
 Unfortunately many find that before they realize it, their chances of getting pregnant have started to decline, even before they have had a chance to consider treatment.
 Set your priorities, so that you have peace of mind knowing that you tried your best.
 After all, if you don't take care of your own infertility problem, who will?